How Do I Claim Compensation for a Car Accident?

 In Tasmania, there are two ways you can claim compensation after a motor accident:

-You should report the accident to the police as soon as possible.
+You should report the car accident to the police as soon as possible.
 You then have 12 months to complete both an Application for Benefits form and a Notice of Accident form.
 These both need to be lodged with the Motor Accident Insurance Board (MAIB).
 Even if you’re outside the time limit, there are still options available — just speak to a lawyer right away.

-If the accident was someone else’s fault (or only partially your fault), you may also have a negligence claim.
+If the car accident was someone else’s fault (or only partially your fault), you may also have a negligence claim.
 To begin your claim, you must contact the MAIB.

 You can learn more about negligence claims with our detailed motor accident compensation guide.